banbaralab/recongo/README.md

 ### For unreachable instances
 If you want to solve unreachable instances, you can use `--imax` option.
-Recongo will output unreachable when there are no reconfiguration sequence where the length from 0 to $ imax - 1 $.
+Recongo will output unreachable when there are no reconfiguration sequence where the length is from 0 to $ imax - 1 $.
 The following is an example.
 ```
 python recongo.py example/isrp/encoding/isrpTJ_ex1_basic_nohints_inc.lp example/isrp/benchmark/core_challenge2022_1st-benchmark/hc-toyno-01.lp example/isrp/benchmark/core_challenge2022_1st-benchmark/hc-toyno-01_01.lp --imax=6
 ```
+In this case, we give the number of independent sets, i.e. feasible solutions, of `hc-toyno-01` as the value of `imax`, namely six.

 <details><summary>Output Example</summary>